olexale/BaasBoxNetSDK/README.md

 # BaasBox .Net SDK
 This SDK is still under development.
 At this moment we have:

 1. User management (registration, login, change/reset password, logout)
 2. Collection management (create, delete)
 3. Documents management (create, retrieve, search, modify, delete)

-There is a big bunch of functionality is left (social, push notifications, files, etc), so feel free to make request, report issues or even better - to contribute to this project.
+There is a big bunch of functionality is missing (social, push notifications, files, etc), so feel free to make request, report issues or even better - to contribute to this project.

 # How to use
 1. Add a reference to BaasBoxNet project